Recovery with Foam Rolling Your Quads

 • Let’s say that you want to roll your LEFT quad.

 • Start in a kneeling position.
-Place the foam roller on the ground, perpendicular to the front of your thigh, then gently begin to lay down with your stomach facing the ground, easing the front of your LEFT thigh on to the foam roller.
-Use your RIGHT leg and forearms to support your bodyweight.
+Place the foam roller on the ground, perpendicular to the front of your thigh, then gently begin to lay down with your stomach facing the ground, easing the front of your LEFT thigh onto the foam roller.
+Use your RIGHT leg and forearms to support your body weight.
 If rolling just one thigh at a time is too intense for you, begin by rolling both thighs at the same time.

 • Gently roll the meaty portion of your thigh between your hip and knee.
 Avoid rolling directly in front of your “front hip bone” and knee cap.